josh-padnick/ec2-snapper/README.md

 ```
 Example:
-ec2-snapper delete --region us-west-2 --instance=i-c724b30 --older-than=30d --dry-run
+ec2-snapper delete --region=us-west-2 --instance-id=i-c724b30 --older-than=30d --dry-run
 ```
-You must specify the AWS region (e.g. `us-west-2`) and the ID of an EC2 instance in that region (e.g. `i-c724be30`) originally used to create the AMIs you wish to delete, even if that EC2 instance has since been stopped or terminated.
+You must specify the AWS region (e.g. `--region=us-west-2`) and either the ID (e.g. `--instance-id=i-c724be30`) or the name as set in an EC2 tag called "Name" (e.g. `--instance-name=my-instance`) of an EC2 instance in that region that was originally used to create the AMIs you wish to delete (even if that EC2 instance has since been stopped or terminated).

 `--older-than` accepts time values like `30d`, `5h` or `15m` for 30 days, 5 hours, or 15 minutes, respectively.
 For example, `--older-than=30d` tells ec2-snapper to delete any AMI for the given EC2 instance that is older than 30 days.